Vincent Valdez: The Strangest Fruit, 2013

-The Strangest Fruit series consists of nine paintings that feature Mexican and Mexican American men dressed in contemporary clothing and suspended from invisible nooses.
+The Strangest Fruit series consists of about a dozen paintings that feature Mexican and Mexican American men dressed in contemporary clothing and suspended from invisible nooses.
 The title of the series was inspired by Billie Holiday's famous 1939 song "Strange Fruit", which was adapted from Abel Meeropol's anti-lynching poem written in 1936.
 The Strangest Fruit series evokes a little known history of the lynching of Mexicans and Mexican Americans in the United States.
 Historians William Carrigan and Clive Webb have documented 547 cases of extralegal executions of people of Mexican origin or descent in states like Texas, California, and New Mexico, but suspect that the actual number of victims is considerably higher.
 In Valdez's series, each man is juxtaposed against a white background meant to symbolize forgotten histories and erased narratives of racialized violence against Mexicans and Mexican Americans.
 Juan Cartagena, the President and General Counsel of LatinoJustice PRLDEF notes that Valdez's The Strangest Fruit series "expertly juxtaposes the infamous symbol of state-sponsored/state ignored violence—here the visualized but invisible noose—with the bodies of young Latino men in modern attire."
 In his artist statement, Valdez enumerates these modern day threats as mass incarceration, the for-profit prison industry, the criminalization of poverty, biased justice systems, racial profiling, and mass deportation.

 The Strangest Fruit series was exhibited at Brown University's David Winton Bell Gallery (2013), Artpace in San Antonio (2014), and Washington and Lee University's Staniar Gallery (2014).
-Selections from the series were exhibited as part of Crystal Bridges Museum of American Art's 2014 State of the Art exhibition.
+Selections from the series were exhibited as part of Crystal Bridges Museum of American Art's 2014 State of the Art exhibition, as well as in "Just a Dream."
+According to the artist, the paintings allude not only to the lynching nooses, but also to ongoing oppression, which he calls the “invisible noose.”
+The suspension of these bodies between heaven and earth is also meant to be ambiguous—their position could refer to transcendence and release as well as their death by lynching.